Property Management: DIY or Outsource?

 By Patrick Francey

 If you ask REIN Members about how they approach property management of their single family properties, you’ll get a mixed response with some preferring to do it themselves while others are adamant that it should be outsourced.
-For some investors it’s a friendly tug-of-war “debate” that is as common in the larger real estate investing world as it is among REIN Members.
+For some investors it’s a friendly tug-of-war debate that is as common in the larger real estate investing world as it is among REIN Members.

 So which is the better option for you?
-Should you get a property manager or do it yourself?
+Should you get property management services or do it yourself?
 Ultimately there are a number of things that you’ll have to consider.
 For example, do you currently have the necessary skills and experience, and if not, are you willing to learn?
 How does self-managing your portfolio align with your lifestyle and goals and how do you value your time?
 The average expenses for a property manager to look after your properties, deal with calls, and collect rent, generally ranges from 8% to 12% of gross rents.
 Does the expense cost you more than you want to pay each month or does it save you the value of extra time?

 Some arguments in favour of outsourcing your property management: